gwilku/jscan-docs/general/modifications.rst

 You can use the Trace & Restore section in JScan settings to check the history of changes and/or revert to the original state (the configuration from when you first connected with JScan).

-The Trace tab shows a list of changes since the last app installation (it gets deleted upon app re-installation)
+The Trace tab shows a list of changes since the last app installation (it gets deleted upon app re-installation).

+The Restore tab lets you restore all or part of the settings to the state from the first JScan connection.

 Modules
 =======